 A struvite stone generally forms in response to an infection in the urinary system.
 These stones have the potential of growing fast and becoming quite large, sometimes without displaying any symptoms.

 A uric acid stone may form when there is too much acid in the urine.
 Those who don't drink enough fluids, diet containing high proteins or myeloproliferative disorders are susceptible to this type of stones.

 These stones are rare and may form in those who have a hereditary defect that causes the kidneys to eliminate too much of amino acids.

 If the kidney stone is small enough, it usually passes on its own.
 However, there are instances when doctor uses other methods and surgery to make the stones pass and/or remove the stone.
 Generally there are three methods to treat stones using surgery.

 In this method, the doctor sends high-energy shock waves using a special machine directly to the kidney stone.
 The shock waves break a large stone into small pieces that pass through the urinary system with urine.

 This method is used while treating those stones that are resistant to lithotripsy.
 Here the doctor makes a small incision in the patient's back and creates a narrow tunnel directly into the kidney.
 With a special instrument inserted into the tunnel, the doctor can find and break up or remove the stone.

 Ureteroscopic stone removal

-A ureteroscope, a small fibre optic instrument, resembles a long cable.
+A ureteroscope, a small fiber-optic instrument, resembles a long cable.
 The doctor inserts this cable through the urethra and bladder and up the ureter into the kidney.
-The ureteroscope contains a camera that allows the doctor to locate the stone and break up the stone into small pieces that is extracted out or patient passes the small stone bits in the urine.
+The ureteroscope contains a camera that allows the doctor to locate the stone and break up the stone into small pieces that are extracted out or patient passes the small stone bits in the urine.

 How Can I Prevent Future Kidney Stones?